 Before you read on for the details and a before-and-after look at the design, we’d love your vote to help us win!
-To vote, check out the “Patterns and Textures” of the awards, select Laura and Blair’s project, browse through the photos, and select “’I’m ready to vote” at the end of the slideshow.
+To vote, check out the “Patterns and Textures” category of the awards, select Laura and Blair’s project, browse through the photos, and select “’I’m ready to vote” at the end of the slideshow.
 Let’s take a brief pause while you pop over to vote…

 Now that you have voted (thanks so much!), take a tour of the before-and-after photos below to see the design come to life!